1951 Western Reserve Red Cats football team

-The 1951 Western Reserve Red Cats football team represented the Western Reserve University in the American city of Cleveland, Ohio, now known as Case Western Reserve University, during the 1951 college football season.
-The Red Cats were a member of the Mid-American Conference (MAC).
+The 1951 Western Reserve Red Cats football team represented the Western Reserve University—now known as Case Western Reserve University—as a member of the Mid-American Conference (MAC) during the 1951 college football season.
+Led by first-year head coach Edward L. Finnigan, the Red Cats compiled an overall record of 2–6–1 with a mark of 1–3 in conference play, placing fifth in the MAC.
+Wes Stevens served as the team's line coach.

-The team was coached by Edward L. Finnigan and assisted by Wes Stevens.

 As the new home stadium, the expanded Clarke Field officially opened October 6, 1951 against the Kent State Golden Flashes.
 The new stadium had a capacity of 10,000 and the press box accommodated 100.